Becerril Coca & Becerril SC

-We were established in 1969 as a family business that offered advisory services in patent matter to companies from the transformation industry sector, such as the pharmaceutical industry, the chemistry industry and the electric industry, among others, with the purpose of giving them support to protect their intellectual capital as well as to assist them in licensing their technology.
-Since then, we were disruptive and innovators in the form, substance and quality of our services in industrial property matter, copyrights and technology licensing.Show more
+BC&B is an international law & business firm that offers advisory services in patent matter to companies from the transformation industry sector, such as the pharmaceutical, chemical and the electrical industries, among others, with the purpose of giving them support to protect the intellectual capital as well as to assist them in licensing their technology.
+Since then, we have been ground breakers and innovators in the form, substance and quality of our services in industrial property matter, copyrights and technology licensing.Show more

 Much like with the North American Free Trade Agreement, the recently negotiated United States-Mexico-Canada Agreement is set to introduce significant changes to Mexico's IP system.
 Several legal and administrative changes have already reshaped the patent prosecution landscape, particularly with regard to inventions.
 Even more changes are expected as the new trade agreement is implemented over the next five years.